Each use case needs its own solution: how Sentiance delivers tailored driving scores

 Several driving events characterizing a trip are derived:

-Events such as braking, accelerating, and turns are detected if the underlying signals cross customizable thresholds, both in magnitude and duration.
-Each individual event is then characterized by its duration and additional information such as peak magnitude and average energy.
+Our technology can detect driving events such as braking, accelerating, and turns if the underlying signals cross customizable thresholds, both in magnitude and duration.
+We characterize each individual event by its duration and additional information such as peak magnitude and average energy.

-Different events, and therefore scores, can be calculated for different contexts such as:
+We calculate different driving events and therefore driving scores for different contexts such as:

-- Events per trip context (commute, kids drop off, leisure trip…)
+- Trip context (commute, kids drop off, leisure trip…)

 There are many ways to combine driving events to derive driving scores.
 While Sentiance provides ready-to-use driving scores, we give the opportunity to our clients to easily create their own.